 Whether that is a social media platform or website you need to be doing at least one thing that allows people to find your rabbitry online.
 You can read more about that here.

 Keep It Presentable

-When people come to pick up and animal or come to learn about the rabbits you have.
-The buyer just wants to see a clean, well-kept living area for the animals and not see trash laying around.
+When people come to pick up an animal or come to learn about the rabbits you have.
+The buyer just wants to see a clean, well-kept living area for the animals, and to not see trash lying around.

 Keeping the property clean and presentable will go a long way to making a good impression on buyers.
 If they are impressed when they come to visit they are more likely to recommend you to others.
-Simply keeping the trash picked up and animal waste under control will be one of the best things you can do to make a good first impression.
+Simply keeping the trash picked up, the yard mowed, and animal waste under control will be one of the best things you can do to make a good first impression.